 - 8 cups water

-- 1 bunch basil, or whatever herb pairs best with your fruit crumpled--this will allow the herb to release its flavor into the lemonade
+- 1 bunch basil crumpled--this will allow the herb to release its flavor into the lemonade

 - Add lemon juice and water.
 Stir until sugar is dissolved.
-Add basil and let steep for 1 hour in fridge.
+Let steep for 1 hour in fridge.
 Enjoy over ice!